 In fact, Jericho has been busier than ever.
 His time away from the ring allowed him to complete his second book, Undisputed: How to Become the World Champion in 1,372 Easy Steps, plan a new record with his heavy-metal band, Fozzy, and to be considered for Dancing with the Stars.

-Despite the busy schedule, Jericho carved out some time to chat with us about how his former boss, Vince McMahon, used to chew him out, his arrest for drunk driving, and why the he showed up on G4’s Attack of the Show wearing a scarf.
+Despite the busy schedule, Jericho carved out some time to chat with us about how his former boss, Vince McMahon, used to chew him out, his arrest for drunk driving, and why the he wears a scarf.

 Did you write Undisputed, or did you have someone ghostwrite it for you?